How chargeable weight differs in various transportation modes

 • Chargeable weight = 80 kg (volumetric is higher)

-Dimensions in centimeters, result in cubic meters (CBM)
+Dimensions in centimeters and result in cubic meters (CBM)

 Example: